Walks and Trails

 0.75 miles | Approximate time 30 mins

-Sherwood Forest is home to Europe’s largest collection of ancient oaks, and you can walk amongst the giants of this forest, on a trail that visits a number of them.
-If you were ambitious, you could try finding all 997 – but it might take a while!
-You’ll see some of the other ancient oaks which share this forest with the mighty Major.
-They are not all as big or as famous, but each is fantastically unique and offers a special home for hundreds of birds and insects.
+Sherwood Forest is home to one of Europe’s largest collections of ancient oak trees, and you can walk amongst the giants of this forest on a trail that visits a number of them.
+They are not all as big or as famous as the Major Oak, but each is fantastically unique and offers a special home for hundreds of birds and insects.

 2 miles | Approximate time 1 hour 15 mins